IESE Business School: Barcelona

-IESE's main campus is located in the Pedralbes neighbourhood of Barcelona, at the foot of the Collserola mountain range.
-The 52,000 m2 campus features more than a dozen buildings.
-The newest was inaugurated in 2018 and houses the research division and doctoral programmes.
-The Barcelona campus is home to MBA programs and a wide range of Executive Education programs.
+The Barcelona campus, where the School was founded, features more than a dozen buildings.The Barcelona campus is home to MBA programs and a wide range of Executive Education programs.

 Madrid

-Since its founding in 1974, the Madrid campus has focused on Executive Education programmes - PDD, PDG, and PADE.
-It also offers the Executive MBA and a special programme for public sector managers.
-In 2019 it introduced the Master in Management (MiM) programme The campus is located in Aravaca, on Cerro del Águila in front of Casa de Campo, a northwestern suburb of the Spanish capital.
-The Master building was built in 1991 and extended in 2004.
-The renovated campus was opened in 2021: to the original 19,000 m2, a further 16,300 m2 with green spaces and an auditorium were added.
+The Madrid campus was founded in 1974 and offers the Master in Management, Master in Finance, Executive MBA, several executive education programs and a special program for public sector managers.
+The campus is located in Aravaca, a northwestern suburb of Madrid..

 New York City

-The institution opened a campus at 165 West 57th Street in Manhattan in 2007.
-Housed in a neo-Renaissance building that was built in 1916, the campus delivers customised programmes for companies and general management programmes for executives, including the C-Suite Pathway program.
+IESE opened its mid-town Manhattan campus in 2007.
+The campus delivers custom programs for companies and general management programs for executives, including the C-Suite Pathway program.

 Munich

-The centrally located Munich campus, founded in 2015, has focused on Executive Education programs for companies and professionals working in Germany and Central Europe.
+The centrally located Munich campus, founded in 2015, focuses on Executive Education programs for companies and professionals in Germany and Central Europe.
 It offers the Executive MBA program and courses included in the MBA and Global Executive MBA programs, as well as the General Management Program (GMP).

 São Paulo

-The activities have been held since 2000 at the ISE Business School in the Bela Vista district of São Paulo, home to several educational and financial institutions.
-In addition to the general management programmes for executives, it offers the Executive MBA.
+Since 2000 IESE´s activity in Brazil has been carried out at ISE Business School in São Paulo.
+In addition to the general management programs for executives, it offers the Executive MBA.